filipesilva/fdb/README.md

 ## Hacking on FileDB

-[ARCHITECTURE.md](ARCHITECTURE.md) has an overview of the main namespaces in FileDB and how they interact.
+[ARCHITECTURE.md](ARCHITECTURE.md) (TODO) has an overview of the main namespaces in FileDB and how they interact.

 `fdb watch --debug` starts fdb with some extra debug logging.
 Connect to the [nREPL server](https://nrepl.org/nrepl/1.1/index.html) on port 2525 by default, and change stuff.
 Call `(clj-reload.core/reload)` to reload code as you change it, if you have a config watcher running it will restart as well.

+I have TODOs at the end of each file that you can take a look at.
+I find this easier than making issues.